Diabetes And Your Eyes

 If you suffer vision loss from diabetic retinopathy, we will recommend visual aids and design personalized rehabilitation to promote your independence.
-As the leading Low Vision specialists in Las Vegas, we have many ways to help you maximize your remaining vision for a high quality of life!
+As the leading Low Vision experts in Las Vegas, we have many ways to help you maximize your remaining vision for a high quality of life!

 Diabetic Macular Edema (DME)